iwconfig/sedre-mods/README.md

 ### Prerequisites

 - A Unix-like environment (e.g. Linux, WSL, BSD, macOS).
 Possibly git bash or cygwin will also work.
-- A Java Development Kit (JDK) compatible with Java 1.4 source/target. **OpenJDK 8** is recommended and known to work.
+- A Java Development Kit (JDK) compatible with Java 1.4 source/target. **OpenJDK 8** is the last version of OpenJDK to support this.
 - The original SEDRE application directory structure available, as the build script needs to reference its libraries for compilation.

 ### Building (\*nix)